Louisville Wrongful Death Lawyer Securing Justice And Compensation After Fatal Accidents Caused By Negligence

 The goal of our Louisville personal injury lawyers is to provide real solutions to real people with very real problems.
 We are invested in fighting aggressively to see you vindicated, compensated, and as restored as possible.
-If you’ve lost a loved one to another’s negligence, call us at 800-991-0474 for a free and confidential consultation with an attorney.
+If you’ve lost a loved one to another’s negligence, call a proven and winning Louisville Wrongful Death Lawyer at 800-991-0474 for a free and confidential consultation with an attorney.
 You may also fill out our short contact request form.

 “I am extremely pleased with Seth’s work on my granddaughter’s wrongful death case.
 Seth was always prepared, fought aggressively, and achieved a prompt settlement.
 What’s even more important is the settlement Seth obtained will provide for my great-grandchildren’s needs, including college tuition, for many years to come.
 Furthermore, Seth helped bring out the truth regarding the circumstances surrounding my granddaughter’s death.
 I highly recommend Seth, and would not hesitate to refer friends or family members to him if they had a serious personal injury or medical malpractice matter.” –K.M.